Rubio: Russia 'cloud' impacts everything

 "Did he keep these memos?"
 Rubio said he would ask.
 "What did those memos say, and why did he write it, and how did he feel?
 Did he ever feel like he was being put in a position where he couldn't do his job?"

-Rubio stood up for Comey's character, sayingthat while the former FBI director wasn't perfect, he was a "patriotic, hard-working American."
+Rubio stood up for Comey's character, saying that while the former FBI director wasn't perfect, he was a "patriotic, hardworking American."